Visitors: How to have guests and be fair to your flatmates

 If they do, you’ll be held responsible and we’ll consider it a breach of your tenancy agreement.
 If you’re not confident your guests will follow the rules, or if you don’t know them very well yet, it might be best to wait before you invite them round.

 Remember, it's down to all of us to nurture an environment of respect where everyone can thrive.
 Read our Home Charter to learn more about what you can expect from each other and how you can do your bit.

 You can also find more details about what you can and cannot do in the terms and conditions of your tenancy (see clause 6, Tenant Conduct).

 Common sense and courtesy go a long way in shared houses.
 Unless you’re staying in one of our studio flats, remember that your home is somebody else’s home too.

 Having friends over?
 Let your flatmates know you’ll be in the kitchen.
 Invite them to join you.
-The same goes for overnight guests - just tell your flatmates they’re coming.
+The same goes for overnight guests (which you can have, as long you stick to government guidelines) - just tell your flatmates they’re coming.

 Let us know too.
 If you’re having somebody to stay, pop down and tell your reception team.
 This is especially important if your guest would need help during an evacuation.

 One or two nights is fine